Terms

 define os-dependent-constant(): int {

-introspect os {
+introspect operating-system {

 | linux =>